hackettjoe/Amazon-AWS-SAA-C02/README.md

 #### Snowball Edge

 The AWS Snowball Edge is a type of Snowball device with on-board storage and compute power for select AWS capabilities.
 Snowball Edge can undertake local processing and edge-computing workloads in addition to transferring data between your local environment and the AWS Cloud.
-Snowball Edge devices have three options for device configurations – storage optimized, compute optimized, and with GPU.
+Snowball Edge devices have three options for device configurations â€“ storage optimized, compute optimized, and with GPU.
 - transfer speeds of up to 100 GB/second
 - can import or export data between your local environments and Amazon S3, physically transporting the data with one or more devices, completely bypassing the internet
 - read/write data using NFS mount point
 - have Amazon S3 and Amazon EC2 compatible endpoints available

 Device options:
-- Snowball Edge Storage Optimized (for data transfer) – This Snowball Edge device option has a 100 TB (80 TB usable) storage capacity.
+- Snowball Edge Storage Optimized (for data transfer) â€“ This Snowball Edge device option has a 100 TB (80 TB usable) storage capacity.
-- Snowball Edge Storage Optimized (with EC2 compute functionality) – This Snowball Edge device option has up to 80 TB of usable storage space, 24 vCPUs, and 32 GiB of memory for compute functionality.
+- Snowball Edge Storage Optimized (with EC2 compute functionality) â€“ This Snowball Edge device option has up to 80 TB of usable storage space, 24 vCPUs, and 32 GiB of memory for compute functionality.
 It also comes with 1 TB of additional SSD storage space for block volumes attached to Amazon EC2 AMIs.
-- Snowball Edge Compute Optimized – This Snowball Edge device option has the most compute functionality, with 52 vCPUs, 208 GiB of memory, and 42 TB (39.5 usable) plus 7.68 TB of dedicated NVMe SSD for compute instances for block storage volumes for EC2 compute instances, and 42 TB of HDD capacity for either object storage or block storage volumes.
+- Snowball Edge Compute Optimized â€“ This Snowball Edge device option has the most compute functionality, with 52 vCPUs, 208 GiB of memory, and 42 TB (39.5 usable) plus 7.68 TB of dedicated NVMe SSD for compute instances for block storage volumes for EC2 compute instances, and 42 TB of HDD capacity for either object storage or block storage volumes.
-- Snowball Edge Compute Optimized with GPU – This Snowball Edge device option is identical to the compute optimized option, save for an installed GPU, equivalent to the one available in the P3 Amazon EC2 instance type.
+- Snowball Edge Compute Optimized with GPU â€“ This Snowball Edge device option is identical to the compute optimized option, save for an installed GPU, equivalent to the one available in the P3 Amazon EC2 instance type.
 It has a storage capacity of 42 TB (39.5 TB of HDD storage that can be used for a combination of Amazon S3 compatible object storage and Amazon EBS compatible block storage volumes) plus 7.68 TB of dedicated NVMe SSD for compute instances.

 #### Snowmobile